 A satisfactorily set of procedures exists leading from the point we have at the moment reached that of having general and specified terms the benefits which might be expected to accrue from using a computer to that of installation, checking and running an automated system in a library.
 To follow all these procedures constantly might seem pedantic perhaps unnecessary in lot of circumstances but it is mandatory if the job is to be done honestly, cultivating reason, working in quantitative terms and avoiding emotion.
 Because procedures will be listed and discussed in one specific way it does not mean that this is the just way or that different amalgamation and distributions of these procedures might not result in extremely dissimilar patterns of overall working only that the fundamental ideas must follow one another in this way.
 The first step in the direction of introducing an automated system is to conduct a feasibility study.
 This may be complete at any level of detail but the reason is to find out whether or not a computer can be used to do a specific job more efficiently than heretofore.
 It can be an extensive stage and may be broken down into two parts the first one to find out if the feasibility study itself is value undertaking.
-It is understanding that may such studies have seen that a computer was not shelf that may such studies have seen that a computer was not shelf that the information obtained from the possible study was sufficient to develop the previous system so as to make it more competent than the automated one first contemplated.
+It is understanding that may such studies have seen that a computer was not shelf that may such studies have seen that a computer was not really necessary at all and that the information obtained from the possible study was sufficient to develop the previous system so as to make it more competent than the automated one first contemplated.
 It is during the possible study that systems analysis takes place.

 The system be it the entire library itself or just one department is analyzed its technique of working is systematically taken apart bit by bit so that in and all the bits are known and understood as are the ways in which they suitable together to make the complete.
 If only one department of the library is being investigation in the relationship between it and the different departments and the library it must be known and understood.
 Calculation will also take place so that the concluding result of the study can be in quantitative terms.
 Numbers will be calculated the numbers of items catalogued, bought, lost, damaged, circulated and the way be expected to modifications in the future will be discovered.
-As well counted will be the number of people necessary to do the different jobs in the system and the time to do every one jobs in the system and the time to do every one jobs in the system and the time to a every one jobs in the system and the time to a pook, student reading, chemist pleased with a mouthful of information and a housewife experimenting with new and different dishes described in a cookery book borrowed from the near local public library.
+As well counted will be the number of people necessary to do the different jobs in the system and the time to do every one jobs in the system and the time to do every one job will be measured.
+It is very significant that the ends result of all this library movement be estimated or calculated.
+This can be not easy difficult because it is difficult to apply a measure to a book, student reading, chemist pleased with a mouthful of information and a housewife experimenting with new and different dishes described in a cookery book borrowed from the near local public library.